woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

     [...]
 ```

-### `securityContext`
+### Security context

-Use the following configuration to set the `securityContext` for the pod/container running a given pipeline step:
+Use the following configuration to set the [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the pod/container running a given pipeline step:

 ```yaml
 steps: